 As usual, it comes down to your monthly spending.
 Do you spend a lot in one particular category, such as groceries, gym memberships or streaming services?
 Or do you spend a lot in several categories?
 Further, how willing are you to pay an annual fee?

 Your answers to these questions can help you decide which of these two cash back credit cards deserves a space in your wallet.
 To start, let’s take a look at each cards main features:

 |Cards||Blue Cash Preferred Card from American Express||Citi Custom Cash Card|

-|Rewards rate||6 percent back at U.S. supermarkets (up to $6,000 per year, then 1 percent); 6 percent back on select U.S. streaming services; 3 percent back on U.S. gas station and transit purchases; 1 percent cash back on all other purchases||5 percent cash back on spending category of your choice, including groceries, streaming services, gas stations and restaurants; 1 percent cash back on all other purchases|
+|Rewards rate||6% cash back at U.S. supermarkets (up to $6,000 per year, then 1%); 6% back on select U.S. streaming services; 3% back on U.S. gas station and transit purchases; 1% back on all other purchases||5% cash back (on up to $500 each billing cycle, then 1%) on your top spending category each billing cycle|

 |Annual fee||$0 intro annual fee for the first year, then $95||No annual fee|

 Amex Blue Cash Preferred vs. Citi Custom Cash highlights

 While both the Citi Custom Cash and Blue Cash Preferred offer decent welcome bonuses, the Blue Cash Preferred’s bonus takes the cake.

 With the Blue Cash Preferred, you can earn a $300 statement credit after you spend $3,000 in purchases within the first six months.
 The Citi Custom Cash, on the other hand, offers 20,000 ThankYou points—worth $200 in cash back—after spending $750 on purchases in the first three months.